-CAUTION: Nausea and severe chest or stomach pain can be a sign of a dangerous health condition such as a HEART ATTACK.
-Please consult your doctor immediately if you have no explanation for your severe pain
+CAUTION: Nausea and severe chest or stomach pain can indicate a dangerous health condition such as a HEART ATTACK.
+Please consult your doctor immediately if you have no explanation for your severe pain.

 5- Psychic stress, anxiety, and Reactions to certain smells.

-Psychic stress and anxiety can cause nausea by triggering? fight or flight response?.
-The response includes a rush of hormones and neurotransmitter that prepares your body to cope with stressful situations.
+Psychic stress and anxiety can cause nausea by triggering?
+Fight or flight response?
+The response includes a rush of hormones and neurotransmitters that prepares your body to cope with stressful situations.

-But, this? rush? of hormones can affect your digestive system causing: (ref).
+But this?
+A rush? hormones can affect your digestive system, causing: (ref).